Chart Color Schemes

 Townsville - South features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.4% of all households, including 32.6% couples with children, 39.1% couples without children, and 7.3% single parent families.
-Non-family households constitute the remaining 20.6%, with lone person households at 18.2% and group households comprising 2.0%.
+Non-family households make up the remaining 20.6%, with lone person households at 18.2% and group households comprising 2.0%.
 The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households